 2. MAKE YOUR PRESENTATION TO THE BOARD VIA WRITTEN SUBMISSION

 If you are unable to participate in person or electronically, you may submit a letter in advance of the appeal board hearing.
-Letters must be received by 4:30 p.m. on Tuesday, September 1, 2026. to allow for circulation to all parties.
+Letters must be received by 4:30 p.m. on Tuesday, September 1, 2026 to allow for circulation to all parties.
 Letters can be submitted by email to appeals@foothillscountyab.ca, Fax (403) 652-7880, by regular mail to Foothills County, Box 5605 High River, Alberta T1V 1M7, or dropped off in the mailbox at the front door of the Foothills Administration Building.
 Letters must include the following information:

 Name of Applicant, Application, or File Number, and Date and Time of the Appeal Board Hearing(s) you are making comment on